 Many of the nurses found that the superior scanning power provided by the CortexDecoder software and their iOS device surpassed that of the dedicated workstation barcode readers in regards to small, damaged barcodes or those printed on transparent or shiny surfaces.
 Workflow efficiency continued to increase when barcodes that were always a problem now scanned with ease.

-“CortexDecoder for Epic Rover’s scanning is reliable, quick and accurate and enables Rush to use the five rights of medication administration: right patient, right medication, right dose, and right route at the right time.
+“CortexDecoder for Epic Rover’s scanning is reliable, quick, and accurate and enables Rush to use the five rights of medication administration: right patient, right medication, right dose, and right route at the right time.
 This technology will help to reduce the chance of medication harm and decrease the cost of care”, says Dr. Shafiq Rab, Chief Information Officer of Rush.

 Workflow Mobility in Motion

 For those seeking a mobile efficiency intervention for their point of care workflows, there is now a solution for barcode scanning that eliminates the need for bulky sleds – camera-based decoding software.
 Unleash the high-performance scanning capabilities of your iOS devices with CortexDecoder and protect them with a far less expensive case option.
-Deploying CortexDecoder soft-scanning ensures that hospitals can take back the device choice and gives them the freedom to upgrade to newer technology faster than ever before.
+Deploying CortexDecoder soft-scanning ensures that hospitals can take back the device choice and gives them the freedom to upgrade to a newer technology faster than ever before.
 No matter the iOS device that a health system chooses, the scanning software is always compatible and ready to go, making the wait for sled updates to meet the latest technology a thing of the past.

-"CortexDecoder reduces the need for nurses to carry cumbersome handheld devices, helping us achieve a pillar of the Quadruple Aim: improving the work life of healthcare providers, clinicians and staff, known as Provider Well-Being”, says Lisa Swiontek, Associate Vice President, Clinical Information Systems at Rush.
+"CortexDecoder reduces the need for nurses to carry cumbersome handheld devices, helping us achieve a pillar of the Quadruple Aim: improving the work-life of healthcare providers, clinicians, and staff, known as Provider Well-Being”, says Lisa Swiontek, Associate Vice President, Clinical Information Systems at Rush.

-CortexDecoder for Epic Rover has proven to be the ideal mobile solution Rush University’s point of care workflow.
+CortexDecoder for Epic Rover has proven to be the ideal mobile solution for Rush University’s point of care workflow.
 Eliminating the need for additional scanning hardware and training make the decision an easy one.
 It is rare to get more than you ask for all while saving money in the process, soft-scanning technology has made this possible.